-See Part 2 of the full report for more details.
+See Part 2 of the full research report for more details of contrary and supportive factors.

 A.B.O.U.T.
 RELATIONSHIPS

 Effective discipling relationships offer Acceptance, build Belonging, promote Ownership, develop Understanding, and are anchored in Trust Which factor has the greatest influence upon the faith journey of a young person, for better or worse?
 Your Story demonstrates that it is the quality of relationship they have with an adult.